-The Home Office appears to have made provision for the furlough scheme to be applied to sponsored workers, although the furlough scheme itself is not specifically mentioned.
+The Home Office has made provision for wage support schemes to be applied to sponsored workers.
 This is set out in a concession first published on 3 April 2020 as an update to the Home Office’s COVID-19 guidance for sponsors.

-There will also be extra considerations for those employees who you intend to furlough who are working for you on a Tier 2 sponsored work visa.
+There will also be extra considerations for those employees who you intend to place on a wage support scheme who are working for you on a Tier 2 sponsored work visa.

-During any period of furlough, Tier 2 employees are permitted to undertake training or do voluntary work in some circumstances.
+During any period of time on a wage support scheme, Tier 2 employees are permitted to undertake training or do voluntary work in some circumstances.
 Supplementary employment is allowed, but only in a shortage occupation or in the same role and at the same level as their sponsored role.
 Supplementary employment also must be for no more than 20 hours a week and outside of the working hours stated on the sponsored worker’s CoS.

-Additionally, the payouts from the Government under this scheme derive from public funds.
+Additionally, the payouts from the Government under wage support schemes derive from public funds.
 This may cause confusion or doubt given that Tier 2 sponsored workers and their dependants are prohibited from having recourse to public funds.
-In accordance with the Government’s guidance to employers on the furlough scheme and the definition of ‘public funds’ under the Immigration Rules, receiving funds that are made payable to employers through the scheme will not constitute recourse to public funds.
+In accordance with the definition of ‘public funds’ under the Immigration Rules, receiving funds that are made payable to employers through the scheme will not constitute recourse to public funds.
 However, where the Government indicates that any reduction in salary may entitle workers to support through the welfare system, it is important to note that this is not available to Tier 2 sponsored workers or their dependants.
 To claim benefits in this way would be in breach of their immigration conditions, which could lead to the individual’s immigration permission being cut short or to future applications being refused.
 It could also potentially lead to compliance action against you as a sponsor.

-If you are considering furloughing Tier 2 workers, we would recommend you contact us for specific advice on appropriate actions including the following:
+If you are considering placing Tier 2 workers on a wage support scheme, we would recommend you contact us for specific advice on appropriate actions including the following:

 - Reporting all changes in salary or working hours on the SMS as a change in migrant circumstances